alexyuly/ViewScript-Runtime/README.md

   Content =
   - New label
       Content =
+      - New text
-      - "New To-do:"
+          Content = "New To-do:"
       - New input
           Name = "text"
   - New button
+      Content = new text
         Content = "Add to list"
       Type = "submit"
   Submit => list.push data `to-do item`
     Text = it.values.text